 Adaptation

-Changes or modifications to an evidence-based intervention so that it better fits the needs of a particular population and context.
+Changes or modifications to an evidence-based strategy so that it better fits the needs of a particular population and context.
 These changes can include additions, deletions, and substitutions.
 (Rabin, Brownson, Haire-Joshu, Kreuter, & Weaver, 2008)

 See also Fidelity